JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Penetration

 The amount of Penetration a weapon adds to a characters combat roll.
-See [Penetration](./Defense.md#penetration) for more details.
+See the Penetration rules for more details.

 ### Range

 The distance at which a weapon can be used.
-See [Range](./Range.md) for more details.
+See the Range rules for more details.

 ### Uses Per Round

 The amount of times a weapon be used per round.
-See [Uses Per Round](./UsesPerRound.md) for more details.
+See the Uses Per Round rules for more details.

 ### Area Of Effect

 The shape and amount of area a weapon attack creates.
-See [Area Of Effect](./AreaOfEffect.md) for more details.
+See the Area Of Effect rules for more details.

 ### Ammo Type And Ammo Per Use

 The ammo type required to use the weapon and the amount of ammo consumed per use of the weapon.
-See [Ammo Type](./Ammunitions.md#ammo-type) for more details.
+See the Ammo Type rules for more details.

 ### Damage Types